Winter has settled in, and this time of the year can also bring an increase in injuries caused by falls, slips and trips.

 Fall prevention at work

-According to the most recent data from the U.S. Bureau of Labor Statistics, 18% of the 1.2 million nonfatal work injuries resulting in days away from work in 2020 were related to slips, trips, and falls.
-These specific injuries can lead to concussions, sprains and strains, as well as fractures of ankles, hips, pelvis, spine and wrists.
+Sometimes, the places we spend the most time can be dangerous.
+According to the most recent data from the U.S. Bureau of Labor Statistics, nearly half of all nonfatal work injuries resulting in days away from work were related to slips, trips and falls.
+These injuries can lead to concussions, sprains and strains, as well as fractures of ankles, hips, pelvis, spine and wrists.

 To help prevent these injuries, be aware of the hazards that increase the risk of slips and falls.
 For example, if there is snow or water on the floor, clean it up or report it right away.
 If there is poor visibility due to a burned-out light, make the appropriate staff aware.